PacktPublishing/Hyperparameter-Tuning-with-Python/README.md

 - Add requirements.txt (there's conflict in hyperopt version for Chapter 8 and Chapter 10 - version 0.2.7 vs version 0.1.2)
 - Steps to create a conda environment with the dependencies
 - Steps to install Hyperband
-- Change URLs for Colab Notebooks to Master branch once this Draft branch is merged